AnnaDobrucki/Lore-Seekers/README.md

  ### Design
    1. Color Scheme.
-    - Although Dungeons and Dragons are well known for there black and reds, I wanted a color scheme that was tangental to its original.
+    - Although Dungeons and Dragons are well known for there black and red hues', I wanted a color scheme that was tangental to its original.
 I used [*My Color.Space*](https://mycolor.space/?hex=%23EA0661&sub=1) to generate a color scheme that worked for me.
 Playing around with pinks/ blues and whites.
 With the addition of gold to really stand out and help for accessability users.
-After that I used [RGB Color picker](https://rgbacolorpicker.com/hex-to-rgba ) to convert my colors of choice to Hex for me.
+After that I used [RGB Color picker](https://rgbacolorpicker.com/hex-to-rgba ) to convert my colors of choice to RGBA for me.

 ![Color gradiant scheme](documentation/design-image/color-scheme.png "Color scheme choices")